NFTs – or Non Fungible Tokens – took the online business world by storm earlier in the year.

 6 of the 8 designs in the Atari X RTFKT line

 The interesting thing about this line is that the sneakers will be usable across several digital worlds, like Decentraland, The Sandbox, and the Atari Metaverse.
 You can even “try them on” using Snapchat.
-As modeled below by Me.
+As modeled below by Pete.

 How brands can use limited edition NFTs

 Unlike the one-offs where it’s kind of limited to visual artists, there are plenty of potential applications for limited editions.

 Here I’m going to run through a few ideas we’ve had on this.

 Like the Atari sneakers in the example above, brands can release “fashion” items that can be used for online characters.

 People are clearly willing to spend real money on digital add-ons for the various characters they build in their favorite games.
 Creating limited editions with NFTs would significantly up the value of an asset.